When it comes to protecting a car’s paint, there are a lot of ways to skin a cat – hypothetically speaking of course.

 A lot of performance car owners will install a PPF on the front of their vehicle (where rock chips are common), then apply a high-quality ceramic coating on top of the PPF and other parts of the vehicle.
 This provides multiple benefits including:

 - Helps to improve the shine: PPF is notoriously dull – and over time, tends to produce a yellowish hue.
-To improve the luster of the paint and clear coat, many car owners will either apply a ceramic coating on top of a fully PPF wrapped vehicle or install a PPF “Clear Bra” on the front grill and hood, with ceramic coating applied on the remainder of the car.
+To improve the luster of the paint and clear coat, many car owners will either apply a ceramic coating on top of a fully PPF wrapped vehicle or install a PPF “Clear Bra” on the front grill and hood, with a ceramic coating applied on the remainder of the car.

 - Improves Hydrophobic Properties: Another disadvantage of using paint protection film is that debris tends to stick to it quite well.
 This is because it’s not very hydrophobic.
 The solution to this issue is to apply a DIY Nano-ceramic coating on top of the PPF.